cfaddict/sneakerhead/README.md

 Please send any ideas you have for this little ficticious application to danvega at gmail dot com.

-.

-SETUP
+Setup
 ===================================================================================

 I have my local instance running off of a mysql database.
-You can create a mysql database and change the user/pass to match somethng you setup or you can easily go back to an in memory h2 database.
+You can create a mysql database and change the datasource settings for development to match your setup or you can easily go back to an in memory h2 database.
 1st in buildConfig.groovy you will want to comment out the following line.

 	runtime 'mysql:mysql-connector-java:5.1.22'